-Students are required to take a minimum of fifteen credits in advanced (200-level or above) courses of their choosing within the area of their concentration.
+Students are required to take a minimum of fifteen credits in advanced (200-level or above) courses within the area of their concentration.
 Normally, concentration courses should not be taken in a given field until that field's requirements have been met.
 A concentration allows students to focus studies in a particular field or in one of the faculty-approved program foci.
-Students who elect an interdisciplinary concentration may cluster their advanced courses around the history, practices, and concerns of a particular group or sector of society (such as women, LGBTQ people, incarcerated people, people who are poor); and/or an issue or problem that deploys perspectives and tools of multiple disciplines and fields (such as ecotheology/ethics; theology and the arts; the Bible and..., etc.).
-To declare an interdisciplinary concentration, students must confer with the Assistant Dean for Academic Administration.